 Jake Weld, M. Ed. holds a masters degree in education and has served as the Executive Director of a therapeutic boarding school, the Assistant Headmaster of a specialized LD boarding school, and as the Academic and Program Director of various schools and programs.
 He is currently the Director of Admissions and Business Development for Mansfield Hall, a specialized college support program in Burlington, VT, Madison, WI, and Eugene, OR.
 Jake is a frequent contributor to this blog.

-*Please Note: Many of the programs listed on AllKindsofTherapy work with district-funded placements under a student’s IEP, as is dictated by IDEA - but none of that happens without first being identified and “labeled,” and many of the Experts listed can help families navigate this entire process.
+*Please Note: Many of the advertising treatment programs listed on AllKindsofTherapy work with district-funded placements for pre-teens & teens under a student’s IEP, as is dictated by IDEA - but none of that happens without first being identified and “labeled,” and many of the Experts listed can help families navigate this entire process.